Skip to content

 The agent may spend at most 50 USDC per rolling day.
 Token can be a symbol ("USDC", "ETH", "DAI") or a hex address.
 Period: minute, hour, day, week, month, year, or forever.

-Every agent must have at least one spend policy.
-If you forget, the lib throws PolicyError, fail-closed.
+Every agent must have at least one spend permission.
+If you forget, the lib throws PermissionError, fail-closed.

 Contract